 Does everything seem to be ok?
 All of the used plugins are you are using are compatible?
 Copy your staging site to your live environment, and you are all set.

 Keep calm and create a backup prior to the upgrade

 We would urge everybody to generate a backup manually before pulling the trigger and upgrading their live websites.
 You can read our step by step guide on how to do it from your cPanel with us.
 For those who would forget to do that – we would like to remind you that we do generate backups each and every day for you!

 Check the compatibility of the used plugins and themes

 If you have paid plugins or templates, you can contact their support for more information on whether you can perform Update.
 If you only run Yoast SEO, you’re perfectly fine.
 Yoast team has been ready for this release for a few weeks.

-It is extremely important that you update to the latest version of WooCommerce 3.5.1+ prior to updating to WordPress 5.0
+It is imperative that you update to the latest version of WooCommerce 3.5.1+ prior to upgrading to 5.0

 WordPress 5.0 “Bebo” is now available via Softaculous